..

 Contest Mention Date

-Lawyers are expected to attend a contest mention with the client in tow, although in some circumstances lawyers can attend without their clients.
-This is almost always the first date on which the defendant is expected to attend court.
+Lawyers are expected to attend a contest mention with the client, although in some circumstances lawyers can attend without their clients.
 A represented defendant will not have to say anything to the court.
-No witnesses come to court on this date.
+Witnesses do not come to court on this date.
 No evidence is given.
 There is no hearing.
 The informant often attends court on this date but will not give evidence.
 The court will wish to know details of the defence case, especially how long the case is expected to take, how many witnesses, whether there is a need for interpreters, video links, expert witnesses, legal arguments, alibis, adjournments etc. In most cases lawyers will know the answers to these questions without needing much input from their client.
 At the end of the contest mention the court will set a date for a contested hearing.
 The parties are required to select a date on which all witnesses can attend court.
 Usually the contest hearing is booked for about 2 to 4 months after a contest mention.

 Contested Hearing Date